unrealwork/atsd-use-cases/CBI_CPI/README.md

 `value` = X,
 `previousValue` = previous value of X

 This script simply replaces the value stored in the database with the value calculated by the equation, which returns the change in CPI.
-In order to smooth the variance of the curve, the following script can be added to the Editor:
+In order to smooth the variance of the curve, this setting may be added to the Editor:

 ```ls
 [series]